Low-Rank Estimation of Nonlinear Panel Data Models: Estimation

 Note that the NNR-based initial estimation does not require the number of factors $r$ to be known beforehand.
 When $r$ is unknown, we propose estimating $r$ using singular value thresholding (SVT) as follows:

+where $\sigma_{s}\left(\hat{\Pi}\right)$ denotes the $s$-th largest singular value of $\hat{\Pi}$.
 Alternatively, $r$ can be estimated using other methods, such as the panel information criteria (IC) and panel criteria (PC) methods of \citet*{bai_determining_2002}, or the eigenvalue ratio (ER) and growth ratio (GR) methods of \citet*{ahn_eigenvalue_2013}, among others.
 These methods remain valid as long as $\hat{\theta}$ is consistent.
-In Section~\ref{subsec:rate}, we first establish the consistency of $\hat{\theta}$ and $\hat{\Pi}$, then we prove that $\hat{r}=r$ with probability approaching one (w.p.a.1).
+In Section~\ref{subsec:rate}, we first establish the consistency of $\hat{\theta}$ and $\hat{\Pi}$, then we prove that $\hat{r}=r$ with probability approaching one.
 Consequently, for the second-step estimation, we assume $r$ is known.